mananghetia/Sports-AI/README.md

 # Sport AI Script

-> So In the last Fitness Manic as a orgnier we faced a mojor issue of counting the Reps of Participates in diffrent activites so i made a script to simple count the Repetation of a particular activity.
+> Script to  count the Repitation of a Particular Sports activity.

 > The human body is detected with the help of the [Mediapipe](https://github.com/google/mediapipe) library.
 Then, using the mathematical methods applied, it is determined how much the exercise count is done.